tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 ### 2) Member and Applicant Service

 While reading through the previous section, you should have noticed that each of the API methods either returns a method call, or ends in a method call from the respective service.
 Aside from the `get_current_term()` method in the `backend/services/member` file, every method written in the member and applicant service corresponds to the similarly named API call.
 The service uses a SQLAlchemy Session to query and alter the database based on what was passed through to us in the API methods.
 Each service method creates a SQLAlchemy Entity by querying the database using what was given to us from the API's arguments, uses this entity to interact with the database, then turns the entity back into a Pydantic Model (if applicable) so the rest of the backend can use it.
-Aside from the small paragraph below, there isn't anything that separates about our services from the rest of the codebase that you need to know to effectively extend or improve our feature.
+Aside from the small paragraphs below, there isn't anything that separates our services from the rest of the codebase that you need to know to effectively extend or improve our feature.

 One important aspect of our feature that you may be asking yourself questions about is how we deal with the term, and more specifically, how we grab the current term.
 Each instance of a member is associated with a term, and every time we create a new member or update an existing member, the desired outcome is to ensure the member is associated with whatever term it is in real time.
 The `get_current_term()` method in `backend/services/member` uses the Python Datetime Module to grab the current term from real time.
 Using the return value of this method, we can ensure that members from previous terms remain unchanged.

+Another important aspect of our Member Service worth noting can be seen in the `get_member_by_user_and_org()` method.
+On line 150, we see that if the `subject.id == 1` we return a blank leader model that represents the root user.
+We did not implement permissions in line with the rest of the codebase due to complications that will be mentioned in the Future Considerations portion of this document.
+We found a simple way around these complications that will eventually need to change, but as of now, every time we are checking if a user is a member of the organization's page they are on, we return a "fake" member that has leader permissions when logged in an Rhonda.
+We hardcoded the id being equal to one, but this may need to change depending on what the main branch uses for the root user.
+Essentially, this is a quick and easy patch to a more complex problem that we wil talk about later in the document, but it is worth mentioning here to establish one of the ways we approach the root user having all permissions available.

 ### 3) Models